stuarteberg/graph-tool/doc/demos/inference/_reconstruction.rst

 .. note::

-   It is important to emphasize that since this approach makes use of the *correlations* between edges to inform the reconstruction, as described by the inferred SBM, this means it can also be used when only single measurements have been performed, :math:`n_{ij}=1`, and the error magnitudes :math:`p` and :math:`q` are unknown.
+   Since this approach also makes use of the *correlations* between edges to inform the reconstruction, as described by the inferred SBM, this means it can also be used when only single measurements have been performed, :math:`n_{ij}=1`, and the error magnitudes :math:`p` and :math:`q` are unknown.
 Since every arbitrary adjacency matrix can be cast in this setting, this method can be used to reconstruct networks for which no error assessments of any kind have been provided.

 Below, we illustrate how the reconstruction can be performed with a simple example, using